Flameish/Novel-Grabber/README.md

 Using a Table of Content URL:</strong>
 1. Enter the URL to the novel's "Table of Contents" page and retrieve all links on the site.

 2. Afterwards remove all unwanted links from the selection window.
 You can use shift/crtl-select like you normally would anywhere else.
-(Note: The chapters should be hosted on the same site or the chapter-text selectors will probably not work)
+(Note: The chapters should be hosted on the same site or the chapter-text selectors will probably not work)<br>
 ![alt text](https://i.imgur.com/bLSiaJ6.gif)

 3. Input the chapter container wrapper the site uses.
 (Inspect a chapter page in your browser and look for something with which the container is identifiable. <br>